Looking for a way to earn an income from home and enjoy helping people?

 If you are interested in delivering packages for Amazon from your car or truck, check out Amazon Flex where you may be able to join their program, depending on your location.

-Google "driving services" in your area to get more information about pricing and service offerings in your locale.
-To learn more about delivering for Amazon, check out Amazon Flex, Scam or Legit?
-What You Should Know.
+Google the term "driving services" in your area to get more information about pricing and service offerings in your locale.
+Check for reviews online, and approach carefully.

 Nancy Collamer, M.S., is a semi-retirement coach, speaker, and author of Second-Act Careers: 50+ Ways to Profit From Your Passions During Semi-Retirement.
 You can now download her free workbook called 25 Ways to Help You Identify Your Ideal Second Act on her website at MyLifestyleCareer.com (and you’ll also receive her free bi-monthly newsletter).